kristianmandrup/infomatrix-blog/_posts/toolbelt.md

 }
 ```

-The `bind` in the Directive will only be required if you need to map to a different setter.
+The `bind` in the `Directive` will only be required if you need to map to a different setter.
 We should always call setters instead of setting component attributes directly.
-This allows us to intervene,
-add validation, filtering, mapping etc.
+This allows us to intervene to add validation, filtering, mapping etc.

 ### Template